 This revelation, I believe, has important implications, not just for those with narcolepsy but for everyone who wants to improve their sleep.
 If you are interested, do go look out a copy of Sleepyhead: Narcolepsy, Neuroscience and the Search for a Good Night (Profile, 2018).

-I am a trustee of Narcolepsy UK.
+I am a volunteer for Narcolepsy UK.